greenteamuimui-zz/FeastEasy/docs/README.md

 ### **Phase 5: Restaurant Search (2 days)**

 + Customers can search for kitchens with tables of the right size available on specified dates.
-Customers can search for kitchens by city, cuisine type and name.
+Customers can search for kitchens by city, date, seats and optional cuisine type and name.
 Conducting a search leads to a search result component showing top search results and short kitchen profiles with links to kitchen show components.

+## **Bonuses**

+### **Phase 6: Create Kitchen function (1day)**

++ Can create kitchen and have kitchen posted as a function

-### **Phase 6: Popular kitchens filtered by cities drop down (1 days)**
+### **Phase 7: Popular kitchens filtered by cities drop down (1 day)**

 + By selecting a specific city drop down, kitchen icons will render below the search bar which users can click on to access kitchen show page.

-### **Bonuses: Add user profile pics and links to other user profile on reviews (TBD)**
+### **Phase 8: Add user account page**

++ User account show page to show user account details, reservations and favorites